inaturalist/iNaturalistReactNative/README.md

       Projects are really great, probably iNat's best feature.
     ```
     Try to match case and strike a balance between specificity and reusability when choosing a key.
 Please add context comments to help translators understand how the text is used, avoid variables whenever possible, and try to keep `strings.ftl` alphabetized by key.
-1. Run `node src/i18n/i18ncli.js build` to build the JSON files i18next needs to access text in the app
+1. Run `npm run translate` to validate strings and build the JSON files i18next needs to access text in the app
 1. In a commponent, use the `useTranslation` hook to reference your new string, e.g.
     ```jsx
     import { useTranslation } from "sharedHooks";